I study data …

 I also work with data more directly!
 I’ve been in the field of digital humanities for over a decade now, and I love experimenting with data visualization, mapping, and network analysis techniques.
 I often write about the relationship between technology and humanities scholarship, and I’ve written a bunch of widely shared tutorials that I use with my students.

 That same fascination with the apparently universal motivates my interest in data.
 Anyone who studies data in any depth understands that there’s no such thing as neutral data.
-But we still have a lot to learn about how data operates in culture and politics.
-That’s what I spend a lot of my time thinking about!
+But what gets packaged in to different kinds of data—what kinds of politics, ideologies, worldviews?
+What effect does this data have on the world, once it’s roaming around the universe?
+That’s what I spend a lot of my time thinking about.

 My Ph.D., in film studies and American studies, is from Yale University, and before that I did my undergrad at Reed College.
-And before that I graduated, with no particular distinction, from Overfelt High School, on the East Side of San Jose, in the shadow of Silicon Valley.
+And before that I graduated, with no particular distinction, from Overfelt High School, on the East Side of San Jose, in the shadowy part of Silicon Valley.

 If you need a blurb about me, you can find one here.
-You can write to me at miriam.posner@gmail.com.
+You can reach me at miriam.posner@gmail.com.